-Steelwork contractor members of the BCSA can sign up to a Sustainability Charter that commits them to an independently assessed set of sustainability-related performance indicators.
+Steelwork contractor members of the BCSA can sign up to a Sustainability Charter that commits them to an independently assessed set of The Cooperative Group Head Office, Manchester, was the first building in the UK to earn the highest BREEAM rating sustainability-related performance indicators.
 The contractors can demonstrate their own carbon footprints by a specially developed carbon footprint tool.